piukhq/retry-tasks-lib/README.md

 - Then make a new Release in that project.
 - Same process as other apps - tag it on the master branch with the new version number.
 - That will make the new package and put it on the pypi server
-- Then edit the consuming app's Pipfile to the new version number and run `pipenv lock && pipenv sync --dev`
+- Then edit the consuming app's pyproject.toml to the new version number and run `poetry lock --no-update && poetry install --sync`